testpatchesorg/qubership-workflow-hub/README.md

 ### CLA

-The action for [CLA](https://github.com/Netcracker/qubership-workflow-hub/blob/main/CLA/cla.md) "signing" for contributors.
+The action for [CLA](./CLA/cla.md) "signing" for contributors.

 > More info about underlying GitHub action can be found here [contributor-assistant](https://github.com/contributor-assistant/github-action)

-To add the CLA signing into your repository just create the new file `.github/workflows/cla.yaml` and paste the code below:
+To add the CLA signing into your repository just create the new file `.github/workflows/cla.yaml` and paste the code below or just copy the [prepared file](./docs/examples/cla.yaml):

 ```yaml
 ---